Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Convergence of the DLR Euler-Maruyama

-\end{proof} \end{Theorem} Notice that Theorems \ref{thm: convergence of DLR Euler-Maruyama} and \ref{thm: Approx real sol} require an upper bound on $\sup\limits_{t \in [0,T]} \|C^{-1}_{Y(t)}\|_2$ and $ \sup\limits_{n \in \{1,\dots,N\}} |C^{-1}_{{Y}_{n}}|$ in order to obtain convergence.
-This requirement practically excludes the case of ill-conditioned Gram matrices.
-However, if the diffusion coefficient $b$ is non-degenerate as in Assumption~\ref{ass: diff}, then this condition is satisfied thanks to Propositions \ref{prop: 1 discrete covariance full-rank - EM}, \ref{prop: 2 discrete covariance full-rank - EM} and \cite[Proposition 4.5]{kazashi2025dynamical}. \begin{Remark}[On the modelling error \eqref{eps bound projection}] The quantity in \eqref{eps bound projection} defines the maximal projection error of the drift and diffusion terms, when evaluated on a rank-$k$ function onto the tangent space to the manifold of rank-$k$ processes.
+\begin{Remark}[On the modelling error \eqref{eps bound projection}] The quantity in \eqref{eps bound projection} defines the maximal projection error of the drift and diffusion terms, when evaluated on a rank-$k$ function onto the tangent space to the manifold of rank-$k$ processes.
 Roughly speaking, this condition estimates the low-rankness of our SDE full system \eqref{eq:SDE-diff} through time: indeed, the smaller the $\varepsilon,$ the better the DLRA of rank-$k$ surrogate approximate \eqref{eq:SDE-diff} over time.
 This is similar to standard assumptions in the DLRA literature (see e.g. \cite{koch2007dynamical,kieri2016discretized}).
 In light of this, it is reasonable to expect that the rank has an effect on $\varepsilon$: the larger the rank $k$, the smaller $\varepsilon$. \end{Remark} \begin{Remark}[Comments on the constants of Theorem \ref{thm: Approx real sol}] We observe that the constant $c_1$ on the right-hand side of \eqref{approx real equation} does not depend on the rank $k$.
 This is expected, as the only source of rank dependence in the error associated with the rank-$k$ approximation of the initial datum.
 On the other hand, although the constant $c_2$ in the second term does not explicitly depend on the rank $k$, this term still implicitly depends on $k$ through $\varepsilon$, which is given in \eqref{eps bound projection}. \end{Remark} \begin{Remark}[Rank error in the initial condition $X^{\mathrm{true}}_0$] One can also go deeper in analyzing the error of $\mathrm{T}_1$ in the proof of Theorem \ref{thm: Approx real sol}.
 For instance consider the covariance $\mathbb{E}[ X^{\mathrm{true}}_0(X^{\mathrm{true}}_0)^{\top}] \in \mathbb{R}^{d \times d}$, which is a symmetric and semi-positive definite matrix, and, hence, admits the following decomposition